owaismohsin001/junu-spaghetti/ReadMe.md

 ```
 xs: Ls(String, Ls(String, ({} | Ls(String))))
 ```
-but will be generalized to `Ls(String)` when sending to a function, this generalization presists if it's returned from a function that generalizes it.
+but will be generalized to `Ls(String)` when sending to a function, this generalization persists if it's returned from a function that generalizes it.
 When unions are put inside named types like
 ```
 newtype Tup(a{}, b{}) = (a, b)
 let t = Tup(1, "Hello")